 He shall trample your head underfoot and you will prick him in the heel.

 Who would not be astonished, indeed, who would not curse the poisonous and evil counsel of Satan, because through interpreters who are not ordained, Satan has made this text, which contains such rich comfort concerning the Son of God, apply to the virgin Mary!
 For in all Latin Bibles the pronoun is in the feminine gender: “and she will trample underfoot.”
-And Lyra,7 although he was not inexperienced to the Hebrew language, is overcome by this error to a godless understanding, like by water that moves violently and with all force.
+And Lyra, although he was not inexperienced to the Hebrew language, is overcome by this error to a godless understanding, like by water that moves violently and with all force.
 Irrespective that the text is to the contrary, he understands this passage as concerning Mary, through whom the power of the devil is shattered and destroyed, although the Son was the means.
-He also makes Song of Songs 6:48 apply to her: “You are tremendous, like troops at the head of an army.”
+He also makes Song of Songs 6:4 apply to her: “You are tremendous, like troops at the head of an army.”
 Although he cites this passage as if he got it from another man, he still commits a great sin with it, since he does not refute the man.
 The modern teachers have all followed after this and have misused this very comforting, sacred passage for idolatry.
 Nevertheless, nobody has set himself against it and resisted it.

 And this thing has happened either out of ignorance or indolence of the church rulers.
 Because they have not set themselves against the idolatry, the pure, proper doctrine has been lost with time and became completely extinct.
 But through God’s help and grace, it is now brought forth again.
-Then let those shameful gluttons openly observe that they do not care much about the religion, but they care about their sinecures9 and tributes10.
+Then let those shameful gluttons openly observe that they do not care much about the religion, but they care about their sinecures and tributes.
 And in addition, because the idolatry profits and serves them, they can hardly tolerate that one instructs the people correctly.
 Those blind people do not see that the gospel is such a doctrine, that whoever receives it loses nothing, except his sin and eternal death.
 He who receives it, however, is redeemed from all idolatry and the kingdom of the devil through it.

 For this reason let us thank God that we have this passage completely anew and restored.
 We do not thank God that Mary is deprived of her due honor, but that we are free of idolatry.
 For they say that Mary has trampled all power of the devil underfoot by having borne Christ.
 If that is true, can’t the same honor also be due to all other women who were in the same lineage and line?
 Yes, such praise and honor also belong in part to the men and to all ancestors of the virgin Mary.
 If these people had not existed, she would also not have existed.
 She was born in marriage according to the ordinary course of nature.
 If she now therefore has trampled Satan underfoot, since she has borne Christ, then one must apportion this honor not only to her, but to all her ancestors.

 But Scripture teaches us otherwise, and says in Romans 4:25, “Christ was given away for the sake of our sins and raised from the dead for the sake of our righteousness”; likewise John 1:29: “Behold, that one is the Lamb of God, who carries the sin of the world.”
-For this reason let the virgin Mary keep this honor, that God has favored and adorned her among all women with the privilege of being and remaining a virgin11 and giving birth to the Son of God.
+For this reason let the virgin Mary keep this honor, that God has favored and adorned her among all women with the privilege of being and remaining a virgin and giving birth to the Son of God.
 This however should not be esteemed, that one would therefore want to deprive the Son of the honor of our redemption and salvation.

 Therefore we should maintain and preserve the correct and true understanding of Holy Scripture and its wonderful light with complete diligence and care.
 It reveals and announces the boundless kindness of God to us when we are instructed about the enmity between the serpent and the woman.
 This enmity has one aspect, that the seed of the woman shall crunch the serpent with all of its might.
 And the devil has well understood such a condemnation.
 For that reason he still rages and rampages with such hate and enmity against the human nature.
 But this promise aroused and awakened Adam and Eve so much that they received with whole hearts the hope that everything they had lost through sin would be restored.
 They saw with full, strong faith that God would apply himself to their salvation, because he clearly and with plain language promises that the seed of the woman, which would be a figure of a man, would rout and expel this enemy.
 For these words are ordered in an excellent, important, and very mighty way.